DamoM73/python-oop-with-deepest-dungeon/stage_8.md

 ## Final code

-White space is the blank lines between our code.
-You can use this to help structure your code.
+Whitespace is the empty lines in your code.
+You can use it to break your code into clear sections and make it easier to read.

 Finalise your code by adjusting it so to look the same as the following code: